Cruising the Philippines Part 2: Lost B25 bomber wreck discovered

 Children of the forest on Sibuyan Island

-When I expressed an interest in seeing the wreck, the mayor said it was too difficult a journey for him to make again, but that I might find a guide at the Catholic mission in Taclobo village.
-There I met Brother Frederico, an energetic Filipino missionary who built and runs an orphanage in an attractive garden setting next to a pond fed by a gentle waterfall.
-Brother Frederico, I had been told, had made friends, as well as a few enemies, from his outspoken efforts to protect Sibuyans magnificent remaining forests from illegal logging and helping the few nomadic mountain people who still live there.
-Frederico told me he had also been awaiting a good opportunity to visit the site of the bomber wreck.
-Without hesitation he packed his bag and we set off on foot together up the mountain in search of our guide.
+When I expressed an interest in seeing the wreck site for myself, the mayor said that it was too difficult a journey for him to repeat but that if I went back to Taclobo Village, Brother Frederico would again find me a guide.
+At the mission, Frederico told me he had also been awaiting an opportunity to visit the bomber wreck.
+Without hesitation, he packed his bag, and we set off on foot together up the mountain in search of our guide.

 Children along the Catingas River

 Giude Braulio Rollon and Frederico